diambra/docs/content/handsOnReinforcementLearning/sheeprl/_index.en.md

 Regarding the environment, there are some constraints that must be respected, for example, the dictionary observation spaces cannot be nested.
 For this reason, the DIAMBRA <a href="../../wrappers/#flatten-and-filter-observation" target="_blank">flattening wrapper</a> is always used.
 For more information about the constraints of the SheepRL library, check <a href="https://github.com/Eclectic-Sheep/sheeprl/blob/main/howto/learn_in_diambra.md#args" target="_blank">here</a>.

-Instead, regarding the agent, the only constraints that are present concern the action space that agents support.
-You can read the supported action spaces in Table 2 of the <a href="https://github.com/Eclectic-Sheep/sheeprl" target="_blank">README</a> in the SheepRL GitHub repository.
+Instead, regarding the agent, the only two constraints that are present concern the observation and action spaces that agents support.
+You can read the supported observation and action spaces in Table 1 and Table 2 of the <a href="https://github.com/Eclectic-Sheep/sheeprl" target="_blank">README</a> in the SheepRL GitHub repository, respectively.

 #### Customising the Configurations
 The default configurations are available <a href="https://github.com/Eclectic-Sheep/sheeprl/tree/main/sheeprl/configs" target="_blank">here</a>.
 If you want to define your custom experiments, you just need to follow a few steps:
 1. You need to create a folder (with the same structure as the <a href="https://github.com/Eclectic-Sheep/sheeprl/tree/main/sheeprl/configs" target="_blank">SheepRL configs folder</a>) where to place your custom configurations.
-2. You need to define the `SHEEPRL_SEARCH_PATH` environment variable in the `.env` file as follows: `SHEEPRL_SEARCH_PATH=file://path/to/custom/configs/folder;pkg://sheeprl.configs`.
+2. You need to define the `SHEEPRL_SEARCH_PATH` environment variable in the `.env` file as follows: `SHEEPRL_SEARCH_PATH=file://relative/path/to/custom/configs/folder;pkg://sheeprl.configs`.
 3. You need to define the custom configurations, being careful that the filename is different from the default ones.
 If this is not respected, your file will overwrite the default configurations.

 #### Basic Example